NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 The main screen shows both the graph being displayed at the bottom and allows the user to select a graph from a list at the top.
 The list of graphs is based on each table name and subtable name and then has a list of graphs supported including stacked bars, simple bar, 100% stacked bars, side-by-side bars, and monthly line graphs.
 The program window can be resized.

 The first time the program is started no graphs are shown because no files have been selected.
-To select files use the “Manage Files” button.
+To select files use the "Manage Files" button.
 This brings up the Manage Files dialog box shown below:

 ![](AuxiliaryPrograms/media/image083.jpg)